The Church Calendar: A year with Christ

 📚 From Holy Days to Holidays

-The word "holiday" derives from "holy day"—originally, these were days when all work ceased for worship.
+The word "holiday" derives from "holy day" — originally, these were days when all work ceased for worship.
 In medieval Christendom, from serf to king, all observed these days by attending Mass and abstaining from servile labor.
-This practice recognized that certain mysteries of faith deserved universal celebration.
+This practice recognized that certain mysteries of faith deserved universal celebration regardless of the demands of commerce or agriculture.

 ✝️ Holy Days of Obligation in the United States